Bridal Style Spreads Its Wings

-As evidenced at this past fall’s New York Bridal Market, the latest designer wedding collections have a little something for everyone.
-Lace, shimmer, color, trains, sleeves, capes, shrugs, illusion fabric, keyhole backs—this season’s selections truly offer more variety than ever to brides on their quest for the perfect dress.
-But one trend dominates: versatility.
-Above all, brides are looking for ways to “change it up” over the course of the wedding, and express themselves with multiple looks, rather than a single statement gown.
+The latest designer wedding collections have a little something for everyone.
+Lace, shimmer, color, trains, sleeves, capes, bows, feathers, statement-making veils—this season’s selections truly offer more variety than ever to brides on their quest for the perfect dress.
+But one trend dominates: individuality.
+Above all, brides are looking for ways to express themselves, and stand apart from the crowd.
 And designers are responding to their style demands…beautifully.

-This season, “Designers are paying a lot more attention to sleeves,” says Kim Vo, of Now & Forever Bridal Boutique.
+In recent seasons, “Designers have been paying a lot more attention to sleeves,” says Kim Vo, of Now & Forever Bridal Boutique.
 Among her personal favorites are the “dream catcher” sleeves featured on Hayley Paige’s “Lumi” gown, which have “a romantic yet sexy vibe,” as she describes.
 “These sheer long sleeves, combined with a V-neckline bodice and open keyhole back, really capture the essence of sweet femininity, but with a touch of edginess.”

-At Ivory Bridal Atelier, assistant salon manager Shelby Elder says she’s struck by the range of sleeve options available to this season’s brides.
+At Ivory Bridal Atelier, assistant salon manager Shelby Elder says she’s struck by the range of sleeve options available to the current crop of Houston brides.
 “I see Rivini playing with a lot of off-the-shoulder and full-lace sleeves, while Reem Acra has shown really beautiful ‘bell’ sleeves.
 The ‘bell’ sleeve gives more of an airy, Bohemian look.”

 In love with a sleeveless wedding gown style, but still keen on covering up your arms for your traditional ceremony?
 No problem, Elder notes: “We make custom, detachable sleeves and build-ups all the time.
 A build-up is a piece you can have your seamstress create for you in alterations that can give you as much coverage as you want.
 Then when the time is right, you can un-snap the piece and have more skin showing for the party!”

-Joan Pillow, owner of Joan Pillow Bridal Salon, is particularly excited about the “overskirts” accompanying a variety of gowns in the latest Monique Lhuillier collection.
+Joan Pillow, owner of Joan Pillow Bridal Salon, is particularly excited about the “overskirts” accompanying a variety of gowns in Monique Lhuillier’s collection.
 “These overskirts allow the bride to have two unique looks for her wedding, while she is still able to enjoy wearing her gown” for the entire event, she notes.

 New to Now & Forever’s designer lineup, the Legends Romona Keveza collection offers “a great selection of lace blouses from fitted illusion to off-the-shoulder three-quarter or long sleeves,” Vo says.
 And “Hayley Paige has many amazing crystal-embellished boleros, which allow a balance of sass and sparkle!”

-If anything is popular for 2017 at Weddings by Debbie, it’s “color, color, color!”
+If anything is popular at Weddings by Debbie, it’s “color, color, color!”
 Ruley notes.
 “We love flesh tones, such as the blushy-nudes as well as the champagnes, and the shades of gold.”

 “We are loving all the new laces that designers are using in this season’s collections,” says Ivory Bridal Atelier’s Elder.
 “They have started to venture out of the norm, and are using more unique, Art Deco-type laces.”

-Over at Now & Forever, nature’s influence is taking a decidedly glamorous turn.
-Vo points to a “floral crystal bodice that’s seen throughout the Christos fall 2017 collection, whether paired with a tulle ballgown skirt, slinky chiffon, or represented in a figure-hugging fit-and-flare silhouette.
-She also loves the expression of flowers in Kenneth Pool’s latest 2017 collection, featuring “an elegant floral-embroidered tulle ballgown with a beaded belt.”
+Over at Now & Forever, nature’s influence and glamour’s glitter are making a style marriage.
+Vo points to a “floral crystal bodice that’s seen throughout the Christos collection, whether paired with a tulle ballgown skirt, slinky chiffon, or represented in a figure-hugging fit-and-flare silhouette.”
+She also loves the expression of flowers in Kenneth Pool’s fall collection, featuring “an elegant floral-embroidered tulle ballgown with a beaded belt.”